Clarke Stadium: Soccer

 The Edmonton Drillers of the 1970s and the Edmonton Aviators of 2004 both attempted to draw crowds to the much larger Commonwealth Stadium before moving to Clarke Stadium when they were unable to fill Commonwealth or turn a profit.
 In both cases, the move to Clarke Stadium was followed closely by the team folding.

-The Edmonton Brick Men of the 1980s and 90s also played at the stadium but played most matches at John Ducey Park, which was primarily a baseball diamond.
+The Edmonton Brick Men of the 1980s and 1990s also played at the stadium but played most matches at John Ducey Park, which was primarily a baseball diamond.

 FC Edmonton began playing their North American Soccer League home games at Clarke Stadium with the 2012 season.
 In May 2013, construction was completed to expand the stadium's capacity to 5,000, using temporary seating.
 In August 2013, NASL Commissioner Bill Peterson and representatives of FC Edmonton met with officials of the City of Edmonton to discuss the installation of artificial turf, as the final step in converting the facility into a more soccer-specific stadium, while still allowing for other use.
 The conversion of the turf was completed in time for the 2014 season.
-The stadium was further renovated in advance of the 2019 CPL season, with seating increased to 5,148 and the block of temporary stands from 2013 removed in favor of permanent seating, with stands now added behind both goals along with pitch side tables beside both teams dugouts.
+The stadium was further renovated in advance of the 2019 CPL season, with seating increased to 5,148 and the block of temporary stands from 2013 removed in favour of permanent seating, with stands now added behind both goals along with pitch side tables beside both teams dugouts.